 The stylist's touch

-Sydney Ross is the boss.
-She's our preferred stylist and hair and makeup artist because we share the same passion for our work.
-She doesn't just "do your hair and makeup," she makes you feel like a million bucks, and the camera loves confidence.
-She's an expert wizard level hair and makeup artist and she'll help you pick your best wardrobe too.
-For men, Sydney makes sure your face is properly groomed and your clothes are properly fit.
-After making you look and feel awesome, Sydney keeps an eye on your hair, makeup and wardrobe while we shoot your headshot.
-She doesn't just stand there and say "everything looks great," she gets in there and fixes stuff while we're shooting, and it makes a huge difference.
-She makes the pictures better and that's the bottom line.
-I recommend Sydney for every client, men and women alike.
+We highly recommend having our preferred stylists in the studio for your sitting to do hair, makeup and wardrobe styling so that you look and fee your best.
+Our preferred stylists share the same passion for our work as we do.
+They doesn't just "do your hair and makeup," they makes you feel like a million bucks, and the camera loves confidence.
+Everyone on our team are expert, wizard level hair and makeup artists and they'll help you pick your best wardrobe too.
+For men, our stylists make sure your face is properly groomed and your clothes are a good fit.
+After making you look and feel awesome before the shoot, our stylists keep an eye on your hair, makeup and wardrobe while we shoot your headshot.
+They doesn't just stand there and say "everything looks great," they get in there and fix stuff while we're shooting, and it makes a huge difference.
+Having a professional stylist makes the pictures better and that's the bottom line.
+I recommend a stylist for every client, men and women alike.

-Women, if you decide to book Sydney for your sitting you’ll need to come in an hour early.
+Women, if you decide to book a stylist for your sitting it will add about an hour to the total time you'll be in the studio.
 We prefer that you come in as natural as possible, with hair washed the previous day, and little or no product in your hair or on your face.
 That being said, we understand that you may be coming from work or some other place where you need to style your hair and wear makeup.
-Don’t worry, Sydney can work around it and still bring out your best.
-Feel free to bring in your foundation if you think it’s tricky to match, and any of your favorite product you may want Sydney to use.
+Don’t worry, we can work around it and still bring out your best.
+Feel free to bring in your foundation if you think it’s tricky to match, and any of your favorite product you may want us to use.

 What to Wear